 Levees, Dams, Waterways

-On an average day, some 43 million tons of goods valued at $29 billion move on the nation’s interconnected network of ports, roads, rails and inland waterways (U.S. Chamber of Commerce, 2008).
+More than 566 million tons of freight valued at $152 billion move through the inland waterways system annually (American Society of Civil Engineers 2013).
 These are critical infrastructure systems that, if not repaired and maintained, will cause catastrophic damages by flooding towns, cities, and farmland in virtually every region of the U.S.

 Hurricanes Katrina and Rita showed the world what happens when our levees are not built to handle the appropriate levels of water.
 Had we invested more just a few years before, we may have prevented the billions in costs following that disaster and saved hundreds of lives.